minzart/sunrise-oath/glossary/jesus.md

+Forgiving the world from the cross, at the bite of death, in the throes of the pains of flesh, tested in the eternal desert, the Lord—my Christ.

 His [[image]] [[fell]] in my lap [[without]] my [[ever]] asking for it.
 The [[perfect]] [[love]] of [[God]] the [[Son]] overwhelmed me, and by [[force]] [[took]] me [[from]] [[the]] [[life]] I [[knew]]. [[could|Could]] I follow him?
 I [[love]] him.
 Maybe that is enough.